- What is an Astronomy Holiday

-I have had a lifelong passion for travel and during my travelling life I have been lucky enough to visit over 70 countries on all seven continents.
+An inveterate traveller I have been lucky enough to visit over 70 countries on all seven continents.
 Some of my greatest adventures have included a seven month trip through Africa, crossing the Sahara, taking a local boat up the River Congo, trekking in several regions of the Himalaya and a cruise along the Antarctic Peninsula.

 Throughout my education I indulged my interest in all things scientific and graduated with a degree in Mathematics with Physics from the University of Sussex where I also became an active member (and eventually chairman) of the University's Astronomical Society.
 My main interest lies in making lunar and planetary observations.

 Over the past few years I have presented lectures on the science of the aurora to audiences in Iceland, London and astronomical societies around the UK.
 I particularly enjoy sharing my knowledge and whilst under clear skies, I enjoy pointing out constellations and helping people find their way around the sky.

 Since joining Astronomy Tours in 2009 I have become an enthusiastic eclipse chaser or umbraphile.
 My current tally stands at five total solar eclipses and two annulars.
 I've also seen two transits of Venus and a transit of Mercury.